 Interested in creating your own rain garden?
 Contact us for free advice on techniques and plants to suit everyone from purple thumbs to master gardeners.

 Rain gardens are a simple and effective tool that homeowners, businesses, schools and religious institutions can use to reduce the volume and improve the quality of stormwater runoff from their own properties.

 Rain gardens are also economical, compared with installing ever-larger culverts (pipes) to handle our increasingly extreme rainfall and snowmelt events.

 There are many styles of rain garden:

-Driveway rain gardens (within or alongside your driveway) are usually best created when you’re having the driveway repaved, and can slope it gently toward level or sunken vegetation.
+Driveway rain gardens (within or alongside your driveway) are usually best created when you’re having the driveway repaved, and can slope it gently toward level or sunken vegetation, or other porous surface.

 Ditch or boulevard rain gardens are a delight, like miniature creeks — but be sure to contact your municipal engineering department before you begin.
 Then cancel your gym membership and jogging for a couple of months while you install the garden!